Polkadot-JS UI: How to Transfer Tether (USDT) on Asset Hub Print

 How to transfer USDT

-These instructions use Statemine as an example, but the same process applies for USDT on Statemint, as well as any other asset on both chains.
+These instructions use Kusama Asset Hub (former Statemine) as an example, but the same process applies for USDT on Polkadot Asset Hub, as well as any other asset on both chains.

 3. Click the "Send" button.
 Then enter the receiver address and the amount to transfer.